Natali07-max/python-beginners/README.rst

 You can view this workshop being hosted here: http://opentechschool.github.io/python-beginners/

-The following sections are for people who want to contribute.
+The following sections are for people who want to contribute to the project.

 Setup
 =====